iamjuni/MyLFS/README.md

 If you don't know what this is, or haven't built Linux From Scratch on your own before, you should go through the LFS [book](https://linuxfromscratch.org) before using this script.

 # Roadmap
-* Add support for the lfs 12.2 book
+* Add support for the lfs 12.2 book (In progress)
-* Clean up the source code and modularise it more
+* Clean up the source code and ask user for the systemd or sysvinit book before installation (not started yet)

 ## How to install
 ```